v44heat/mindvault/README.md

 - **Phase 4 (done):** embeddings + semantic search, related memories, "On This Day"
 - **Phase 5 (done):** goals with milestones, habits with streaks, Recharts analytics dashboard

-Phases 6 and 7 (voice/media, and production hardening) were deliberately left out of this build rather than scaffolded — see below for why and what they'd involve.

 ## Future considerations

 These were part of the original spec but are out of scope for this build.
 Each is written